 You’ll also notice numerous sculptures and murals here and there around the old city.
 They’ve been placed there in the hope they will lure you to park and get out of your car for a little while.
 Do it, you’ll enjoy it.

 As the halfway point between Reno and Las Vegas on US 95, Tonopah is a natural break in the journey and provide all services to travelers.
 Good food options and lodgings opportunities abound, and the night life is pleasantly inviting.

 North of Tonopah and easily visible from the highway is the 600-foot tower of the Crescent Dunes Solar project, in which 10,000 mirrors focus sunlight to generate electricity.
-Nevada's first city of the 20th century is taking big strides into he 21st.
+Nevada’s first city of the 20th century is taking big strides into the 21st.